 Writer’s cramp is known as a task-specific dystonia.
 It happens almost only when you perform a particular activity.
-Other highly skilled movements can incite focal hand dystonia — things like playing a musical instrument, typing, or sewing.
+Other highly skilled movements can incite focal hand dystonia — things like playing a musical instrument,

 Other terms used to describe writer’s cramp or similar problems include: